Ohm’s Law Simplified

 Ireland Notice (18+)

-This document is technical documentation for adult users (18+) in Ireland.
-It contains no health or cessation claims.
+This document is technical educational content intended for adult users (18+) in Ireland.
+It does not contain health claims, cessation claims, or sales messaging.

 Intent Statement